veso266/nitrome.com/games/Flipside/Game/Original/README.md

-Make DNS Record for cdn.nitrome.com/
+Make DNS A Record for cdn.nitrome.com to your ip address

 create folder games/flipside/levels and copy content of levels into that dir